Installing a Client App Using Docker

 The process will be complete when you see messages that look something like this:

 Creating bluebutton-sample-client-rails_web_1 ... done Attaching to bluebutton-sample-client-rails_web_1

-If your application loaded successfully you will see a screen like this:
+If your application loaded successfully, you will see this screen:

 - User: BBUser12345